-Important Notes:
+Important Requirements:

-- (1) Participants are required to use the NELRP payments to pay the lenders or holders of their qualifying educational loans, as indicated on a Payment Authorization Worksheet that will be provided to participants with their award notice.
-Periodically, NELRP will contact a participant's lenders or holders to verify that payments have been made. - (2) Participants must immediately notify NELRP, in writing, of any changes in mailing address, email address, name, or financial institution (bank) information to ensure an uninterrupted flow of loan repayment funds.
+- (1) Participants must use the NELRP payments to pay the lenders or holders of their qualifying educational loans, as indicated on a PAW that will be provided to participants with their award notice.
+Periodically, NELRP will contact a participant's lenders or holders to verify that award payments have been applied to NELRP approved loans. - (2) Participants must immediately notify NELRP, via the BCRS Program Portal, of any changes in mailing address, email address, name, or financial institution (bank) information to ensure an uninterrupted flow of loan repayment funds.
 Participants must also notify NELRP of changes in service site and employment status.
-In the case of a name change, please provide legal documentation, such as a copy of a marriage certificate.
-Participants should send their request to:
+In the case of a name change, please provide legal documentation, such as a copy of a marriage certificate. - (3) If for any reason a participant does not receive a scheduled payment, the participant should contact NELRP as soon as possible through the BCRS Program Portal, phone (1-800-221-9393), or email (callcenter@hrsa.gov).
+Please be advised that if NELRP has any questions concerning a participant's eligibility for continuing payments, NELRP will delay payments pending clarification of the participant's eligibility status.